I made this quilt for Elijah & Aliyah and gave it to them a few months ago. As you can see Jonah has already begun to claim it for himself!

-To easily create this quilt I used a 10° Wedge Ruler.
+To easily create this quilt I used a 10° Wedge Ruler that is 24" long.
 It allows you to cut long wedges that are accurately 10° wide.

 1. I made this quilt entirely from my stash & mostly from scraps.
 If you are going to buy new fabric I suggest getting the ruler first so you can plan out how many wedges you'll be able to cut etc. ( I don't recommend Fat Quarters as the ruler is longer than the Fat Quarters. )